Eriumsss/Markdowns/LOTR_Conquest/LOTR_CONQUEST_COMPLETE_MODDING_DOCUMENTATION.md

                 0.765 + 16.681 + 0,
                 2.789]
              = [-1.085, 17.446, 2.789]

-Wait, this doesn't match the actual Transform...
-Let me recalculate with correct formula...
 ```

 **Note**: The exact calculation requires careful matrix operations.
 See implementation code for verified calculations.